The Museums are open 7 days a week during NSW school holidays!

 - Look a Tyrannosaurus rex skeleton in the eye

-- Learn about life on earth, from two billion year old single cell organisms to recent life
+- Discover the history of life on earth, from two billion year old single cell organisms to recent life

 - Find out how gold is formed

-- Discover the minerals we use to make every day objects such as toothpaste, computer chips and car brake pads
+- Learn about minerals we use to make every day objects such as toothpaste, computer chips and car brake pads

 |PLAN YOUR VISIT

 K-12 EDUCATION PROGRAMSEDUCATOR GUIDED SESSION